 By default, when you export using in5 and view your files on a mobile device, your pages will automatically fill the width of the screen.

 This is controlled by the Mobile Device Viewport Zoom setting in the Advanced section of the in5 export dialog.

 The following Mobile Device Viewport Zoom options are available to help you control scaling on mobile devices.

 - Let in5 Choose (default) - in5 will automatically choose the Viewport Zoom setting based on the Page Format used to ensure that the layout fills the device’s viewport.
 This setting will set the Zoom to 100% when the Liquid Page Format is used, and will Zoom to the Page Width in all other cases.

 - Let Device Choose - No viewport setting is added and the mobile device estimates the best sizing for the content.

-- Use Desktop Scaling - Applies the chosen setting from Desktop Scaling to mobile devices.
+- Use Desktop Scaling (recommended for consistency when using Desktop Scaling) - Applies the chosen setting from Desktop Scaling to mobile devices.
 This is the only way to scale the height, as well as both the height and width.
 The Viewport can only scale to the width.

 - Zoom to Device Width - Zooms the device display so that the content fills the width of the device.